 At the micronutrient level, is where some fertilizers can let you down.

-Two common macronutrients that present problems for tomato plants are molybdenum (Mo) and Boron (B), both macronutrients that are essential for healthy tomato plant growth.
+Two common macronutrients that present problems for tomato plants are molybdenum (Mo) and Boron (B), both essential for healthy tomato plant growth.

 Here’s how tomato plants react when starved of macronutrients.